-Letter from Italy, 1944, is a newly-composed choral presentation that premiered April 28, 2013, at the Middletown (Conn.)
+Letter from Italy, 1944, is a commissioned choral presentation that premiered April 28, 2013, at the Middletown (Conn.)
 High School Center for the Performing Arts.

 Our subject is the story of Dr. John K. Meneely, Jr., who served as a World War II medic and came home to a young family.
 His letters home, though couched in prose, are elegantly poetic in their description of his experiences and the soldiers with whom he served.